dmno-dev/dmno/packages/docs-site/src/content/docs/blog/dmno-nextjs-launch.md

 ### 🤐 Leak detection
-<span class="gradient-text --red">**Problem:**</span> With the edges of client and server getting blurrier each day, it has become easier to accientally leak sensitive config.
+<span class="gradient-text --red">**Problem:**</span> With the edges of client and server getting blurrier each day, it has become easier to accidentally leak sensitive config.
 Your secrets can end up in server-rendered pages and data, built javascript code, or be sent to the wrong 3rd party - especially logging and error tracking tools.

 <span class="gradient-text --green">**Solution:**</span> DMNO does [everything possible](/docs/get-started/security/) to protect you from accidental leaks.
 These features are opt-in but we think they are invaluable.
 - DMNO patches global `console` methods to **scrub sensitive data from logs**